 A person who is arrested for DUI with three previous convictions for DUI in South Miami or anywhere in Miami-Dade County should absolutely seek the advice of a qualified criminal defense lawyer who focuses on DUI cases.

-With Board Certification from the Florida Bar in criminal trial law, E.J.
-Hubbs has attained the Bar's highest level of accreditation for competency and experience within an area of law, and professionalism and ethics in practice.
+E.J.
+Hubbs is Board Certified in Criminal Trial Law by the Florida Bar, meaning he has attained the Bar's highest level of accreditation for competency and experience within an area of law, as well as professionalism and ethics in practice.

-A person is guilty of the offense of driving under the influence for a fourth time if the person is driving or in actual physical control of a vehicle and:
+A person is guilty of the offense of driving under the influence for a fourth time if the person is driving or in actual physical control of a vehicle.